sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 A box-shadow appears under the component if the `shadow` variable is set to `true`.

-The component's height can be overriden by defining the variable `--sbb-header-height-override`.
+The component's height can be overridden by defining the variable `--sbb-header-height-override`.

 ## Style